 EMCORE's RF materials are compound semiconductor wafers used in wireless communications.
 These materials have a broader bandwidth and superior performance at higher frequencies compared to silicon-based materials.
 EMCORE's Electronic Materials and Devices (EMD) segment currently produces both GaAs and GaN based transistor wafers.
-For GaAs materials, EMD produces 4-inch and 6-inch wafers for three different applications: InGaP hetero-junction bipolar transistors (HBTs), pseudomorphic high electron mobility transistor wafers (pHEMTs), and enhancement-mode pHEMT transistor wafers (E-modes).
-For GaN materials, EMD produces 2-inch, 3-inch, and 4-inch AlGaN/GaN HEMT materials.
-Recently, EMCORE has also combined into a single RF structure, InGaP HBT and pHEMT materials (combinational materials).
+For GaAs materials, EMD produces 4-inch and 6-inch wafers for four different products: InGaP hetero-junction bipolar transistors (HBTs), pseudomorphic high electron mobility transistor wafers (pHEMTs), enhancement-mode pHEMT transistor wafers (E-modes), and BiFET structures to improve PA efficiency and linearity to provide longer talk times for cell phones.
+Due to high cell phone growth (with over 850 million units projected in 2006) and increasing wireless computing demand, EMD has substantially grown revenues over the first six months of fiscal 2006 compared to the same period in the prior fiscal year.
+For GaN materials, EMD produces 2-inch, 3-inch, and 4-inch AlGaN/GaN HEMT materials on silicon carbide, sapphire, and silicon substrates, as well as a DARPA-funded development program exploring the use of diamond-bonded substrates for enhanced performance in certain government applications.

-For the three months ended December 31, 2005, revenues from EMCORE's EMD segment increased \$2.3 million or 128% to \$4.1 million from \$1.8 million, as reported in the prior year.
-Government contract revenues for EMCORE's EMD products were \$0.5 million and \$0.2 million for the three months ended December 31, 2005 and 2004, respectively.
-EMCORE expects continued funding from government contracts during fiscal 2006, with some of this funding transitioning to commercial business.
+For the three months ended March 31, 2006, revenues from EMCORE's EMD segment increased \$1.5 million or 41% to \$5.0 million from \$3.6 million, as reported in the prior year.
+For the six months ended March 31, 2006, revenues from EMCORE's EMD segment increased \$3.8 million or 71% to \$9.2 million from \$5.4 million, as reported in the prior year.
+Government contract revenues for EMCORE's EMD products were \$0.5 million for both the three months ended March 31, 2006 and 2005.
+Government contract revenues for EMCORE's EMD products were \$1.0 million and \$0.7 million for the six months ended March 31, 2006 and 2005, respectively.
+EMCORE expects continued funding from government contracts during fiscal 2006, with some of this funding transitioning to commercial business in 2007.
 Overall, the market that this segment competes in is highly competitive, raw materials are extremely expensive, and average selling prices have been declining over the past several years.
-Management anticipates the broader acceptance of GaAs combinational materials, and introduction of new GaN RF materials to drive revenue growth in fiscal 2006.
+Management anticipates the broader acceptance of GaAs BiFET materials, and introduction of new GaN RF materials to drive revenue growth in fiscal 2006.
 Both of these materials are expected to be well utilized by major RF product manufacturers in both infrastructure and wireless devices.
-EMD's revenue represented 10% and 7% of EMCORE's total revenues for the three months ended December 31, 2005 and 2004, respectively.
-Customers for the EMD product line include Anadigics, Inc., Freescale Semiconductor, Inc., RFMD and Triquint.
+EMD's revenue represented 12% of EMCORE's total revenues for the three months ended March 31, 2006 and 2005, respectively.
+Major customers for the EMD product lines include Anadigics, Inc., Freescale Semiconductor, Inc., RFMD, and Triquint.